North–South Centre: Women

-The activities of the Women Programme are implemented in the framework of the North-South Process for the Empowerment of Women (NSPEW) and its Euro-Med Women Network (EMWN).
+The activities of the Women Program are implemented in the framework of the North-South Process for the Empowerment of Women (NSPEW) and its Euro-Med Women Network (EMWN).

 North-South Process for the Empowerment of Women:

 The North–South Centre acts as Secretariat and monitors the Euro-Med Women Network launched in 2012.
 The Euro-Med Women Network aims at contributing to the empowerment of women by providing its members with an online platform, supported by a website, which will facilitate the exchange of best practices, the identification of common challenges and the sharing of experiences as well as will contribute to the identification of projects and partnerships.